ibmresearchuk/node-red-bluemix-starter/README.md

 Node-RED instance will store its data.
 If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.

+When you first access the application, you'll be asked to set some security options to ensure your flow editor remains secure from unauthorised access.

 It includes a set of default flows that are automatically deployed the first time Node-RED runs.